The Babysitter’s Coven by Kate Williams

 Never Lie by Freida McFadden

 It’s been fun to be in a regular book club with friends.
 My friends started it towards the beginning of the year, but I joined a few months ago due to prior commitments.
 Being in a book club has helped expose me to new authors or genres I don’t normally read.
 This month’s book choice was Never Lie by Freida McFadden.
 I haven’t read anything by Freida McFadden before reading this book.
 It seems like the book she’s known for was The Housemaid.
-Never Lie kept my interest which is exactly what I wanted from this book.
+Never Lie kept my interest, which is exactly what I wanted from this book.

 Tricia and Ethan are newlyweds who are looking to buy a house.
-They trek to a showing for a home that used to belong to infamous psychiatrist, Dr. Adrienne Hale.
+They trek to a showing for a home that used to belong to the infamous psychiatrist, Dr. Adrienne Hale.
 Adrienne disappeared several years ago and hasn’t been seen since.
 Tricia and Ethan are trapped in the house due to the snow outside.
 As they go through Adrienne’s belongings, Tricia finds a hidden room with interview tapes from Adrienne’s patients.
 Tricia becomes obsessed with listening to the tapes and uncovering what happened to Adrienne.

 Never Lie was a page-turner.
 I had a friend over at my house and with only thirty pages left in the book, I told her I needed to finish this book.
 She understood as she’s a reader as well.
 If I’m reading a thriller and I don’t feel compelled to keep reading, there’s no way I would give it above a two-star rating.
 There’s enough intrigue with Never Lie and I like how the story is told.
 There are chapters jumping back and forth in perspective from Adrienne before her disappearance and Tricia as she’s exploring Adrienne’s house.
 There are sections with the transcript of Adrienne’s interviews as Tricia plays the tapes.
 I liked the concept of this and while this isn’t new, I found it interesting to read.